niukun000/Hate_Speech_Analyzer/README.md

 #### Data Pre-processing
 Steps that I took:
-1. Split wth StratifiedKfold (preserving the percentage of samples for each class.)
+1. Split with StratifiedKfold (preserving the percentage of samples for each class.)
-2. Remove tags, non word charactors    #word#  @kun, ().,
+2. Remove tags, non-word characters    #word#  @kun, ().,
-3. tokenize sentence in to words
+3. tokenize sentence into words
 4. Convert words into lists of lower case tokens
-5. Removing Stop words  (!!!delete whole sentence with label if this make sentence empty)
+5. Removing English Stop words
-6. Convert all tokens to a dictionary of unique word with frequence of occurancy as values (Bag-Of-Word feature extraction)
+6. Convert all tokens to a dictionary of unique word with frequency of occurrence as values (Bag-Of-Word feature extraction)
-7. Removing word occurenvy less than 5
+7. Removing word occurrence less than 5
-8. Reassign weight to values of each word with tf-idf tf dif: term frequency–inverse document frequency,
+8. Reassign weight to values of each word with tf-idf tf dif: term frequency-inverse document frequency,

 #### Methods
 - [SKLean SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html): I use default parameters with Linear kernel.